hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 can only be registered to an existing domain.
 Also, an account typically has to have a key pair.

-To register a new account add next lines on Main.kt
+To register a new account, add the following lines to `Main.kt`:

 ```Kotlin
     val joe = "joe_${System.currentTimeMillis()}$ACCOUNT_ID_DELIMITER$domain"